sanjirhabib/benchmark/README.md

 make

 ```
-The last make command will run the benchmark test.
+The last make command will start benchmark test.

 #### Show me the numbers!

-Here's the numbers from my old computer.
-Ordered by score, lowest (best) to highest (worse)
+Here's the numbers from my rusty laptop.
+Ordered by score on the last column, the loweer the better

 ```
 ./phpmap        Time:  0.65   Memory:   70 mb    Score:  45